Info for

 • Occupational Health and Safety

-As a successful graduate of this program you will qualify for approved credit towards the academic component of the Certified Human Resources Professionals (CHRP) designation granted by the Human Resources Professionals Association (HRPA).
-Students who receive an average grade of 70 per cent in these courses and maintain a minimum grade of 65 per cent in each course meet the coursework requirement to write the Comprehensive Knowledge Exams – a significant step towards becoming a CHRP.
+As a successful graduate of the human resources program you will qualify for approved credit towards the academic component of the Certified Human Resources Professionals (CHRP) designation granted by the Human Resources Professionals Association (HRPA).
+Students who receive an average grade of 70 percent in these courses and maintain a minimum grade of 65 percent in each course meet the coursework requirement to write the Comprehensive Knowledge Exams – a significant step towards becoming a CHRP.
 Please visit www.hrpa.ca for full details.

-Graduates have secured jobs in their field of study and after achieving this all important first step in their professional career may, at a future point, decide to continue the path toward HRPA certification.
+Graduates with a diploma in human resource management have secured jobs in their field of study and after achieving this all important first step in their professional career may, at a future point, decide to continue the path toward HRPA certification.
+They are well-prepared to pursue entry-level roles in recruitment, employee relations, training coordination, or HR administration.

 1. Contribute to the planning and implementation of employee recruitment, selection, and retention strategies.